Max Clark (baseball): Professional career

+Minor leagues

-Clark was selected by the Detroit Tigers in the first round with the third overall pick in the 2023 Major League Baseball draft.
-On July 17, 2023, Clark signed with the Tigers for $7.7 million.
+The Detroit Tigers selected Clark in the first round, with the third overall pick, in the 2023 Major League Baseball draft.
+On July 17, 2023, Clark signed with the Tigers for a $7.7 million signing bonus.

-Clark made his professional debut and split the season between Rookie Ball Florida Complex League Tigers and Single-A Lakeland Flying Tigers.
-Over 23 games between both teams, he hit .224/.383/.376 with two home runs and 19 RBI.
-Clark was assigned to Lakeland to open the 2024 season.
+On July 29, Clark was assigned to the Florida Complex League Tigers, where he made his professional debut against the FCL Yankees, going 1-for-4 with a triple.
+In his next game on August 1, he hit his first professional home run against the FCL Blue Jays.
+On August 24, he was promoted to the Single-A Lakeland Flying Tigers.
+In 23 games between the two teams, Clark batted .224/.383/.376 with two home runs and 19 RBI.

+Clark was assigned to Lakeland to begin the 2024 season.
 He and Hao-Yu Lee were selected to represent the Tigers in the All-Star Futures Game at Globe Life Field.
-On July 21, 2024, Clark was promoted to the High-A West Michigan Whitecaps after triple-slashing .286/.386/.421 with seven home runs and 26 stolen bases through 73 games in Lakeland.
-Over 34 games with West Michigan, Clark hit .264 with two home runs, 17 RBI, and ten doubles.
+On July 21, Clark was promoted to the High-A West Michigan Whitecaps after batting .286/.386/.421 with seven home runs and 26 stolen bases in 73 games with Lakeland.
+In 34 games with West Michigan, Clark batted .264 with two home runs, 17 RBI, and ten doubles.

-Clark returned to West Michigan to open the 2025 season.
-Clark was selected (alongside Kevin McGonigle and Josue Briceño) to represent the Tigers at the 2025 All-Star Futures Game at Truist Park.
-On July 7, 2025, it was announced that the trio had been promoted to the Double-A Erie SeaWolves.
-Over 111 games played, Clark hit .271 with 14 home runs, 67 RBI, and 19 stolen bases.
+Clark returned to West Michigan to begin the 2025 season.
+He was selected, alongside Kevin McGonigle and Josue Briceño, to represent the Tigers in the 2025 All-Star Futures Game at Truist Park.
+On July 7, it was announced that they had been promoted to the Double-A Erie SeaWolves.
+In 111 games, Clark batted .272 with 14 home runs, 67 RBI, and 19 stolen bases.

+Clark was assigned to the Triple-A Toledo Mud Hens to begin the 2026 season.
+In 90 games, he batted .276 with 11 home runs, 42 RBI, 20 doubles, two triples, and 21 stolen bases in 23 attempts.

+Major leagues

+On July 31, 2026, Matt Vierling was placed on the 10-day injured list, and the Tigers selected Clark's contract and promoted him to the major leagues for the first time before their series opener against the Athletics.
+He was assigned number 15, which had most recently been worn by Zack Short earlier in the season.
+In his MLB debut, Clark started in center field and batted seventh in the lineup.
+He drew a walk in his first plate appearance before recording a single against Jeffrey Springs in his first official at-bat in the fourth inning.
+Clark finished the game 3-for-4 with two doubles and an RBI in a 13–1 victory.
+He became the fourth Tigers player to record at least three hits in his major league debut, joining teammate Kevin McGonigle, who recorded four hits in his debut earlier that season.
+In his next game on August 1, Clark hit his first career home run, a two-run homer off Jack Perkins, and finished 2-for-5 in the victory.